England–Germany football rivalry: 1966–1969: 1966 FIFA World Cup

 England and West Germany met at Wembley again on 23 February 1966, as part of their preparations for the 1966 FIFA World Cup, which was to be held in England.
 England again won 1–0, with a goal from Nobby Stiles, and the match also saw the first appearance for England of West Ham United striker Geoff Hurst.

 Both countries had a successful World Cup in 1966, and met in the final played at Wembley on Saturday, 30 July 1966.
-This was and still is regarded by many as the most important match ever played between the two teams, and it was also the first time they had ever met in a competitive game, as opposed to the friendly matches they had played before.
-It was also a highly eventful and in some respects controversial game, which created the modern rivalry between the teams.
+This was and still is regarded by the teams as the most important match played between the two, and it was also the first time they had met in a competitive game, as opposed to the friendly matches they had played before.
+It was also a controversial game, which created the modern rivalry between the teams.

 England led 2–1 until the very end of normal time, when a West German goal levelled the scores and took the match into extra time.
 In the first period of extra time, England striker Geoff Hurst had a shot on goal which bounced down from the crossbar and then out of the goal, before being cleared away by the West German defenders.
 The England players celebrated a goal, but the referee was unsure as to whether or not the ball had crossed the line when it hit the ground.
 After consulting with a linesman, Tofiq Bahramov, the referee awarded a goal to England.
 Bahramov, from the Soviet Union, became famous and celebrated in English popular culture as "the Russian linesman", although he was actually from Azerbaijan.
 When England played the Azerbaijan national team in a World Cup qualifier in October 2004—in a stadium named after Bahramov—many England fans travelling to the game asked to be shown the grave of the official, who had died in 1993, so that they could place flowers on it, and before the game a ceremony honouring him was attended by Hurst and other footballing celebrities.

 West Germany, however, did not believe that the ball had crossed the line, with commentators such as Robert Becker of Kicker magazine accusing the linesman of bias because the West German team had eliminated the USSR in the semi-final.
 Modern studies using film analysis and computer simulation have suggested the ball never crossed the line – both Duncan Gillies of the Visual Information Processing Group at Imperial College London and Ian Reid and Andrew Zisserman of the Department of Engineering Science at University of Oxford agree that the ball would have needed to travel a further 2.5–6 cm to fully cross the line, and that therefore this was not a fair goal.
 In West Germany, it led to the creation of the expression "Wembley-Tor", or "Wembley-Goal", a phrase used to describe any goal scored in a similar fashion to Hurst's.